-The LAVS provides a range of food safety / food control services in accordance with the service contract between the Local Authorities and the FSAI.
+The LAVS provides a range of food safety / food control services in accordance with the service contract between the local authorities and the FSAI.
 These services include inspection of relevant food businesses together with food sampling to ensure compliance with food law and management of food alerts and outbreaks.
 The local authorities are autonomous bodies with no formal regional structure.
 Official control services are delivered by the CVO, with the assistance of temporary veterinary inspectors (TVIs).

-Within the Laois County Council functional area, there are 13 approved food establishments, which are supervised by the local authority.
-The details of the inspection outcomes and records for official control inspections undertaken by the local authority for the 13 establishments were made available to the audit team.
-The FSAI holds a register of local authority supervised establishments and it was noted that the 13 approved establishments were on the FSAI register.
+Within the Roscommon County Council functional area, there are 16 approved food establishments, which are supervised by the local authority.
+There is another establishment which had recently been granted conditional approval and the paperwork for this approval was being finalised, at the time of this audit.
+The details of the inspection outcomes and records for official control inspections undertaken in the 17 establishments were made available to the audit team.
+The FSAI holds a register of local authority supervised establishments and it was noted that the 16 approved establishments were on the FSAI register.